 Since September 2017, 24 Sixth Form pupils (in both Year 12 and 13) have been part of the reading programme.
 IPS has routinely organised their transport to and from Heathmere School.

 The programme happens for 90 minutes on a weekly basis.
 It has been operational since September 2017 and will continue into June 2018.
-We hope to run a very similar scheme for 2018-19.
+We hope to run a very similar scheme in future years.